AnyChart/docs.anychart.com/Basic_Charts/Pie_Chart.md

 ### Start Angle

-You can set the angle where the first slice is placed.
-Use the {api:anychart.charts.Pie#startAngle}startAngle(){api} method.
+You can set the angle where the first slice is placed – use the {api:anychart.charts.Pie#startAngle}startAngle(){api} method.
 The angle is 0° by default.

 In the sample below, the start angle of the first chart is not configured, and for the second chart it is set to 90°: